 The front-end server facilitates authentication of devices by connecting to AWCM when requests are made to the VMware Tunnel.
 When a device makes a request to the VMware Tunnel, the front-end server determines if the device is authorized to access the service.
 Once authenticated, the request is forwarded securely using TLS over a single port to the back-end server.

 The back-end server connects to the internal DNS or IP requested by the device.

 Cascade mode communicates using TLS connection (or optional DTLS connection).
 You can host as many front-end and back-end servers as you like.
 Each front-end server acts independently when searching for an active back-end server to connect devices to the internal network.
 You can set up multiple DNS entries in a DNS lookup table to allow load balancing.

 Both the front-end and back-end servers communicate with the Workspace ONE UEM API server and AWCM.
-The API server delivers the VMware Tunnel configuration and the AWCM delivers device authentication, device access control list, and traffic rules.
+The API server delivers the VMware Tunnel configuration and the AWCM delivers device authentication, whitelisting, and traffic rules.
 The front-end and back-end server communicates with API/AWCM through direct TLS connections unless you enable outbound proxy calls.
 Use this connection if the front-end server cannot reach the API/AWCM servers.
 If enabled, front-end servers connect through the back-end server to the API/AWCM servers.
 This traffic, and the back-end traffic, route using server-side traffic rules.
-For more information, see Configure Network Traffic Rules for the Per-App Tunnel in the VMware Tunnel on Linux documentation at VMware Docs.
+For more information, see Configure Network Traffic Rules for the Per-App Tunnel in the VMware Workspace ONE UEM Product Documentation at VMWare Docs.